Hanabi-Live/hanabi-live/README.md

 * New variant: Mixed and Multi-color Suits
   * This has 5 new suits, with Rainbow as the 6th suit: Teal, Lime, Orange, Burgundy, and Indigo.
   * The standard clue types are available.
+* New variant: Crazy
+  * This has 3 mixed suits, a white suit, a rainbow suit, and a black suit.
+  * There are only 4 types of clues: Blue, Yellow, Red, and Black.
 * New game option: Timer
   * Similar to chess, each player has a bank of time that decreases only during their turn.
   * By default, each player starts with 5 minutes.